TrainingByPackt/Beginning-Vue.js/README.md

 # Beginning-Vue.js

+Code bundles for Beginning Vue.js, published by Packt.

-Vue.js is an open source JavaScript library for building modern, interactive web applications.
+Code Bundles for Courseware on Beginning Vue.js- Andrea Passaglia Vue.js is an open source JavaScript library for building modern, interactive web applications.
 With a rapidly growing community and a strong ecosystem, Vue.js makes developing complex single page applications a breeze.
 Its component-based approach, intuitive API, blazing fast core, and compact size make Vue.js a great solution to craft your next front-end application.